-On the occasion of the 10th anniversary of the Secure Code Training (SCT) and the School of Software Engineering (SSE), CONNECT met with the masterminds of these successful and lasting training initiatives, Gerard Frankowski and Maciej Łabędzki from PSNC in Poland, to look at how these evolved through the years and at the benefits they brought to the European NREN community.
+On the occasion of the 10th anniversary of the Secure Code Training (SCT) and the School of Software Engineering (SSE), CONNECT met with the masterminds of these successful training initiatives, Gerard Frankowski and Maciej Łabędzki from PSNC in Poland, to look at how these evolved through the years and at the benefits they have brought to the European NREN community.

 Tell us about these initiatives, and their objectives.
 How did it all start?